Cycling in Sydney: Local government

 subsidised cycling courses, installed parking rings throughout the city and subsidised bicycle parking at City of Sydney events which also fund BIKESydney (the local BUG).
 New development controls have been suggested which, among other things, require increasing bicycle facilities in residential and commercial properties.
 The City of Sydney's '2030 Sustainable Sydney' plan (2008) has a section dedicated to cycling.

 Cooperation with other associations is often required.
 For example, the two bridges leading into the CBD are controlled by the Sydney Harbour Foreshore Authority (Pyrmont Bridge), and the RMS (Sydney Harbour Bridge).
 The NSW government, through the RMS, control all traffic lights (including along cycleways), arterial roads and speed limits.
 Although there are plans to limit major CBD roads to private cars, on-going efforts to make the city more friendly to non-motorised transport are made through agreements with the NSW state government.

 Other city councils also have bicycle plans of varying scope, based on funding, local demand, and current facilities.
 In July 2010, Parramatta City Council installed secure bicycle storage area in their city areas, while proposing to reduce overall funding for cycling facilities.

-Many councils maintain detailed information about cycling in their region.
-Some examples are: